 This one is so easy even an exhausted new parent can take it on.
 It's incredibly cute and perfect for mom or grandma.
 To get tips on how to recreate it (big tip: don't let mom see the paint on the feet!) click here.

-Create a super-sweet necklace with the kiddo’s prints for mom with this fab tutorial from Sarah Ortega.
-Creating this precious gem is affordable and the finished product is just as awesome as any bought in a store.
+Create a super-sweet necklace with the kid's prints for mom with this fab tutorial from Sarah Ortega.
+Creating this precious gem is affordable, and the finished product is just as awesome as any bought in a store.
 Just grab some paint, a silver chain, oven bake clay and be on your way.

-The mint Mojito recipe from Hello Natural is a 2-step mix and it's easy enough the kiddos can help.
-To make this gift extra-thoughtful, pair it with a few hours peace and a nice hot bath and, of course, the muddled drinkable version of the Mojito.
-Get everything the bath-salt how-to by checking in with Hello Natural.
+This bath salt recipe from Hello Glow is a two-step mix, and it's easy enough that the kiddos can help.
+To make this gift extra thoughtful, pair it with a few hours of peace, a nice hot bath and, of course, the muddled drinkable version of the mojito.
+Get everything the bath-salt how-to by checking in with Hello Glow.
 For even more DIY gifts you can make mom, click here.

 Transform your plain-Jane frame into something colorful or coordinating with the aid of the world's finest craft item: Washi tape.
 Widely available at craft stores and even at big-box stores like Target, the array of colors and patterns is vast and the combos endless.
 The best part?
 It's as easy to apply as it is to remove so if you get bumps or go crooked, you can repair it and re-do it like a pro.
 And when you're done, try out some of these cute games and crafts with the leftover tape.

-Feeling like brunch is so last-year?
+Feeling like brunch is so last year?
 Splurge on a picnic basket full of mom's favorite goodies and head one of her favorite botanical gardens or local parks.
-Surprise her by packing her current novel or a couple of magazines and take the kiddos on a romp around the park while she lounges in the sun with a full belly and glass of wine/cup of coffee from the thermos you so thoughtfully filled.
-If the weather is dreary don’t dismay!
-Just spread the blanket out in the middle of the living room and treat away: just make sure you do all the clean-up.
-You can even go big by organizing a Mom’s Picnic with a few other families and coordinating the picnic goodies on the sly.
-Don't forget to pack a kid-occupying items like pens and paper; playing cards and bubbles to keep the kiddos busy enough that mom can relax.
+Surprise her by packing her current novel or a couple of magazines and take the kiddos on a romp around the park while she lounges in the sun with a full belly and a glass of wine/cup of coffee from the thermos you so thoughtfully filled.
+You can even go big by organizing a Moms' Picnic with a few other families and coordinating the picnic goodies on the sly.
+Don't forget to pack kid-occupying items like pens and paper, playing cards and bubbles to keep the kiddos busy enough that mom can relax.

 What’s your last-minute idea for mom?
 Tell us your go-to gift ideas in the comments below.